cwansart/go-unicode-control-check/README.md

 ## License

-The "go-unicode-control-check" package is released under the MIT License.
+The "go-unicode-control-check" package is released under the Apache-2.0 License.
 See the LICENSE file in the package's GitHub repository for more information.